-How to fill out pre-enrolment forms (to enroll in courses)
+How to enroll in courses?

-Pre-enrolment, also referred to as course selection, is the process of making course requests for a future term using Quest, completed in a block of time (approximately one week in length) before open class enrolment begins for that future term.
+Course enrolment is the process of making course requests for a future term using Quest, completed in a block of time (approximately one week in length) before open class enrolment begins for that future term.
 Faculties will make teaching plans using this course demand data.
 Visit the course selection offerings list for undergraduate students to view the available future term courses.